LeighEy/KPAR/README.md

 `--interactions_file` to specify path to CSV containing user-item interactions

 `--subnetwork` to specify data to create knowledge graph from.
-Options are dense, rs, sparse, and full.
-Dense contains the top 10% entities with highest degree, and rs contains a random 10% sample of entities.
-For our evaluation we use full.
+For our evaluation we use 'full'.

-### recommender.py command line arguments
+### recommender.py arguments

 `--train` to train model, `--validation` to add validation. `--eval` to evaluate